alexmacarthur/wp-typeit/readme.txt

 <h2>[typeit strings="This is a string that will loop!" speed="100" loop="true"]</h2>
 `

-= Defing Strings in an SEO-Friendly Way =
+= Define Strings in an SEO-Friendly Way =
 As demonstrated, you can define a string to be typed by passing it in as a "strings" attribute.
 However, you may also define them by passing them inside of two enclosing shortcode tags:

 `